tuhlnaa/DiffuSETS_Exp-Extended/README.md

 Note that training and inference settings are written in ONE configuration file, so as to ensure the hyper parameters of UNET are the same.

-Below is a example of settings with detailed explanation , you can alter it to meet with your environment and design. **Reminder**: `@key` is comment to `key`, so there is **NO** need to be included in the formal configuration file.
+Below is a example of settings with detailed explanation, you can alter it to meet with your environment and design. **Reminder**: `@key` is comment to `key`, so there is **NO** need to include them in the formal configuration file.

 ```json
 {